About

 In 1992, Howard County adopted the Forest Conservation Act.
 This was the first regulation to conserve forest resources within the county.
 It requires developers to not disturb (or plant new) forests if they will be impacted by development.
 If a developer is unable to do so, they can pay into the Forest Conservation fee-in-lieu account to meet the requirement.
 Thus, the Forest Mitigation program was created.

-Additionally, the Department of Recreation and Parks has implemented several planting programs to reforest properties that are not in Open Space, including schools, HOA’s and private property.
+Additionally, the Department of Recreation and Parks has implemented several planting programs to reforest properties that are not in Open Space, including schools, HOAs and private properties.
 The department seeks grants and partners with other agencies to support these programs.

 trees in forest